wisebed/wiseomf/README.md

 # WiseOMF - An OMF Wrapper for Testbed Runtime

-This repository contains the server side implementation of the OMF ([Orbit Measurement Framework](http://mytestbed.net/projects/omf/wiki/OMF_Main_Page)) wrapper for testbed runtime as well as the client side helpers for writing experiments with OEDL (OMF Experiment Description Language).
+This repository contains the server side implementation of the OMF ([Orbit Measurement Framework](http://mytestbed.net/projects/omf/wiki/OMF_Main_Page)) wrapper for testbed runtime as well as the client side helpers for writing experiments with the OEDL (OMF Experiment Description Language).

 ## Overview